-This procedure will be necessary if you installed new firmware or if you made the Temperature Stability modifications to the PLL reference oscillator.
+This procedure will be necessary if you installed new firmware or if you installed the PLL Upgrade (or made other changes in the PLL area of the RF board).
 The procedure will be done only on 40 meters.
 It should not be repeated on each band.